Test-Time 3D Occupancy Prediction: Introduction

-Extensive experiments on the Occ3D-nuScenes \cite{Occ3D} and the recently released nuCraft \cite{nuCraft} datasets demonstrate that our TT-GaussOcc improves mIoU by 46\% over existing self-supervised counterparts without requiring pretraining.
-Remarkably, its performance even approaches sparsely supervised occupancy baselines.
-Under higher-resolution settings, TT-GaussOcc can efficiently generate 10 million voxel predictions per frame at approximately 2.6 FPS, significantly outperforming the state-of-the-art SelfOcc \cite{SelfOcc} (0.9 FPS), while also reducing VRAM usage by 56\%.
-Qualitative analysis further highlights the superiority of the proposed method in temporal consistency and open-vocabulary generalization.
+Extensive experiments on Occ3D-nuScenes \cite{Occ3D} and the recently released high-resolution nuCraft \cite{nuCraft} demonstrate that TT-Occ achieves better performance than existing self-supervised counterparts, which typically require hundreds of GPU training hours.
+Qualitative analysis further highlights the superiority of TT-Occ in terms of temporal consistency and open-vocabulary generalization.